 Features of the learning environment include a multi-purpose hall, dedicated library and modern classrooms.
-Plans are underway for the refurbishment of one of the older buildings into a 21st Century learning space for completion during the 2016 school year.
-Consultation between the Parish, parents, staff and students regarding the design of these buildings has occurred throughout this year to ensure that learning spaces are aligned to the School's vision for learning.
+The refurbishment of one of the older buildings into a 21st Century learning space was completed at the end of the 2016 school year, in readiness for the start of 2017.
+Consultation between the Parish, parents, staff and students regarding the design of these buildings occurred to ensure that learning spaces are aligned to the School's vision for learning.